 The additional toll on the business leaders and the organizations’ clients should not be underestimated.

-As for potential financial losses, estimates now put the average ransom payment at about $178K.4 But monetary demands often run into the millions and they’re rising.
-Beyond any ransom paid, the cost of cleaning up and remediating a ransomware attack can average more than $620K.5 This figure does not include downtime, technical remediation and reputational damage.
+As for potential financial losses, McAfee predicts that attackers will increasingly target home-workers in order to compromise their employers, while monetary demands often run into the millions and are rising.4 Beyond any ransom paid, the cost of cleaning up and remediating a ransomware more than doubled from an average of over $761,000 in 2020 to $1.85 million in 2021.5 This figure includes downtime, technical remediation and reputational damage.

 Prevention is your best defense.
 Here are the critical steps in any good plan: